St Augustine’s Road, Ramsgate, Kent CT11

-The church has recently been returned to the Diocese.
+The church has recently been returned to the Archdiocese of Southwark and repaired and restored with grant aid.
+The works have included the reinstatement of Pugin’s rood screen at the chancel arch.
 The Grange has been carefully restored by the Landmark Trust for holiday lets.

 Church with cloisters attached.
 1845-51 by Augustus Welby Northmore Pugin for his self, later additions by Edward Welby Pugin and Peter Paul Pugin (1858 and 97) 1884.
 Knapped flint with Whitby stone dressings.
 Fish slated tiled roofs.
 Two bay nave and south aisle, crossing and south transept; two bay chancel and south chancel aisle.
 English Decorated style.
 Nave has 4 light west window, south aisle with two 2 light windows, 4 light transept and two 2 light south chancel aisle windows, 4 light east chancel window.
 South porch against south transept.
 Steeply pitched roofs with quatrefoil ventilation openings.
 Crossing tower carried up to bell stage only has 2 lancets to each face.